O4epegb/O4epegb/README.md

 ### Hi there 👋

-My name is Daniil, and I'm currently seeking new job opportunities.
+My name is Daniil, and I am currently looking for new job opportunities.

-I'm a frontend engineer with over 9 years of experience and a deep understanding of the modern frontend ecosystem.
-I also have solid experience with Node.js backends, making me comfortable working as a full-stack developer.
-I'm open to learning other languages that your company uses.
+I am a full stack engineer with over 10 years of experience and a strong understanding of the modern web development ecosystem.

 I've been working with React and TypeScript since 2015.
-I am also highly proficient with MobX, Next.js, Node.js, Prisma and other technologies.
-I would also be happy to work with Svelte or Flutter.
+I am also highly proficient in Next.js, Node.js, MobX, different kinds of ORMs and lots of other technologies.
+I'm always up for learning new languages and would be happy to work with other frameworks like Svelte or Flutter.

-I'm based in Valencia, Spain, and I am currently open to remote roles only.
+I'm located in a small city in the north of Spain called Oviedo, and I am currently open to remote roles only.

-If you have a suitable opportunity, please feel free to reach out:
+If you have a suitable opportunity for me, please feel free to reach out:

 - https://www.linkedin.com/in/daniildemidovich/
 - daniil.demidovich@gmail.com